 For a textless logo to work, consumers need to recognise and respond to the design components that make up the brand identity.
 That usually takes time.
 Brands such as Nike, Apple and Mastercard all used text alongside their logomark initially until they decided the mark was recognisable alone.
 However, it's not impossible for a relatively young brand to use a textless logo, especially in the case of mobile apps, since the app icon can come to represent the brand.

-Read on as we explore the huge brands that made the decision to drop the company name from their logos (also see our post on the best TV logos for more logo inspiration).
-Want to know how to do it yourself?
-Here's our how to design a logo guide.
+Read on as we explore eight huge brands that made the decision to drop the company name from their logos.
+Also see our posts on the best animated logos and the best TV logos for more logo inspiration.
+And if you want tips for your own designs, see our article on how to design a logo guide.